-Doncaster is one of 12 areas in England chosen by the government as an opportunity area (OA), designed to unlock the potential of England’s young people through education.
-Each OA is government funded but led locally.
+Doncaster is one of 12 areas in England chosen by the government as an Opportunity Area (OA).

-The plan identifies 4 priorities for action.
-We will:
+The Doncaster delivery plan identifies 4 priorities for action:

-- Narrow the attainment gap between disadvantaged and non-disadvantaged primary pupils in literacy and numeracy, giving all children the strongest possible start to their schooling
+- Priority 1: Building Solid Foundations for all Children – Narrowing the attainment gap between disadvantaged and non-disadvantaged primary pupils in literacy and numeracy.

-- Increase the number of good secondary school places so that every young person in Doncaster has access to high quality teaching and learning in a school run by strong leaders
+- Priority 2: Brilliant Teaching and Leadership for all Secondary School Pupils- Increasing the number of good school places so that every young person in Doncaster has access to high quality teaching and learning.

-- Help more of Doncaster’s young people to find the right academic and vocational routes for the careers they aspire to
+- Priority 3: No Career out of Bounds – Helping more of Doncaster’s young people to find the right academic and vocational routes for the careers they aspire to.

-- Take active steps to help the most vulnerable to access opportunities that will support them to succeed in and out of education
+- Priority 4: Opportunities Extend to All – Taking active steps to help most vulnerable to access opportunities that will support them to succeed in and out of education